vbridgecloud/terraform-gcloud-http-cloud-function/README.md

 # Create a cloud function named `hello-world`
 module "cloudfunction--hello-world" {
-  source      = "github.com/vbridgebvba/terraform-google-http-cloud-function"
+  source      = "github.com/vbridgebvba/terraform-gcloud-http-cloud-function"
   bucket_name = "${google_storage_bucket.cloudfunctions_bucket.name}"
   name        = "hello-world"
 }
 ```

-The module `terraform-google-http-cloud-function` will:
+The module `terraform-gcloud-http-cloud-function` will:

 1. Zip up the contents of the `./cloudfunctions/hello-world` folder
 2. Store the `hello-world.zip` file as an object into the bucket